 Cuba Travel Advisory

-Currently, there is no Cuba travel advisory for Canadian travellers.
+Currently, there is no specific Cuba travel advisory for Canadian travellers.
 You may check the Canadian Government travel advisory to Cuba for additional and updated information.

 There is an Embassy of Canada in Cuba, located in Havana, as well as a Canadian consulate in Varadero, for Canadians travelling in Cuba.
 Varadero is one of Cuba’s most beloved beach resort towns, particularly popular with Canadians.
 If you’re asking if Varadero is safe, it is generally viewed as such, but again, it is always important to be sensible and cautious.